Pitch Hack of the week – What is Traction for a Startup?

 If you don’t have contracts or an MVP, you still have options.
 You can show how many people visit your site or have people fill out a survey or say they are interested.
 Those are all valuable pieces of the puzzle to show customer validation.
 As such, it helps the investor see that you have customers, you’ve talked to them, they’re real, and they will give you money as soon as you get the money to build the thing – they’ll buy it.
 Anything you can do to show movement, proof that customers are there and they care about your product.
 That’s what you want to convey on a traction slide.

-So, I hope this answered your question: “What is traction for an investor?”
+So, I hope this answered your question: “What is traction to an investor?” and shed more light onto the pitch deck traction slide.
 If you have any other ideas on traction or ways that you’ve showed traction in your own pitch decks, I’d love to hear about it in the comments below.
 If you have any ideas for upcoming pitch hacks, there’s a link for your comments down below.
 I hope to see you again soon.
 Give us a thumbs up and join us for our next pitch hack – we do one every single week.
-Happy Pitching!